Azure/azure-sdk-for-js/sdk/communication/communication-identity/README.md

 { token } = await client.getToken(user, ["chat"]);
 ```

-### Creating a user together with a token in a single request
+### Creating a user and a token in a single request

-For convenience, use `createUserWithToken` to create a new user and issue a token with one function call.
+For convenience, use `createUserAndToken` to create a new user and issue a token with one function call.
 This translates into a single web request as opposed to creating a user first and then issuing a token.

 ```typescript
 let { user, token } = await client.createUserWithToken(["chat"]);